grafana/gcon2025-dashboard-lab/README.md

 ## Instructions

-Just download the csv file from this repo and save it on your machine.
+Just download the csv file name **gh-csv-data.csv** from this repo and save it on your machine.

-Then follow along for the instructions in the Hands-on Lab
+Then follow along for the instructions that will be provided in the Hands-on Lab.